aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

     aws://${COA_MON_ACCOUNT_ID}/${COA_MON_REGION}
 ```

 5. Once all pre-requisites are set, you are ready to deploy the pipeline.
 Run the following command from the root of cloned repository to deploy the pipeline stack in `pipelineEnv` account.
+This step may require approximately **15-20 minutes** to finish.

 ```bash { promptEnv=false }
 export AWS_PROFILE='pipeline-account'